03335771999

 11 years

-Absolutely a dodgy operation.
-They rang my dear aunt, who's 88, and sadly convinced her to share her banking info by claiming she had an existing account with them.
-Now there's a direct debit in place for £21 a month, and they've already taken one payment.
-I found out about this on Friday, so I’ll sort it out come Monday.
-Honestly, these individuals are the absolute scum of the earth.
+Surely a scam!
+They rang my 88 year old Aunt and, sadly, she ended up sharing her bank info because they claimed she already had an account with them.
+They've set up a direct debit for £21 a month and one payment has already gone through.
+I only found out about it last Friday, so I'll sort it out first thing Monday.
+Honestly, these people are just the worst.

 11 years